 A feature that can be used in Baldur's Gate II and many other games based on Dungeons & Dragons (see above.)
 Predominately done by the Ranger or Kensai classes.

-The mad Twi'lek Dark Jedi Boc, from Dark Forces II: Jedi Knight, used a single unusually thick lightsaber—which, when he felt particularly threatened, he would split into two slender ones.
+The mad Twi'lek Dark Jedi Boc, from Jedi Knight: Dark Forces II, used a single unusually thick lightsaber—which, when he felt particularly threatened, he would split into two slender ones.
 (See also Star Wars, in Film, above.)
 He was a very difficult boss, but more because of his mobility.

 In Halo Wars, the Arbiter dual-wields energy swords.
-However, the first person games, while allowing Guns Akimbo, prevent Duel Wielding energy swords mainly because it would either be redundant or drastically overpowered.
+However, the first person games, while allowing Guns Akimbo, prevent Dual Wielding energy swords mainly because it would either be redundant or drastically overpowered.
 Same goes for the Gravity Hammer.
-Halo introduced the dual wielding of guns in the second game and continued in the third but was dropped following ODST.

 Rtas Vadam or Half-Jaw dual wields energy swords.

-The Phantasy Star games sometimes featured this Trope.
-Several player characters from PSIV, for example, can dual-wield knives.
+Several player characters from Phantasy Star IV, for example, can dual-wield knives.
 Rune, a magic-user, can dual-wield shields—and still has enough attack techniques and skills to make him a strong fighter.

 During the Final Battle with Dark Emperor Griffon, in Dark Chronicle, he rips off his own wings and transforms them into swords, wielding one in each hand.
 Since he's the size of a bear to begin with, these scimitar-shaped swords are as big as oars.